-Policy Brief #34, October 2022.
+Policy Brief #34, October 2023.
 Recent net-zero pledges could take the world a long way towards meeting the Paris climate goals, but an ambition gap remains.

 The global climate goals of the Paris Agreement will have to be met through action at the national level.
 So how do existing national plans and pledges stack up?

 One of the leading efforts to answer this question is through the Exploring National and Global Actions to Reduce Greenhouse Gas Emissions (ENGAGE) Project.
 Within ENGAGE, a collaboration of international groups is calculating how national policies would affect global emissions.
-Their main interim findings are:
+Their main findings are:

 • Neither current policies nor existing nationally determined contributions (NDCs) come close to the Paris goals.
 At best, current policies stabilize greenhouse gas emissions, whereas a deep cut is needed.